marcodileo/archestra/README.md

-Hi, this is Archestra.xyz home
+Hi, this is ARCHESTRA.xyz home